Apollo

 Parking a Campervan in Alice Springs

 Sleeping in a vehicle outside of a designated campsite is actively discouraged in the Northern Territory.
+In Alice Springs, camping/occupying/residing in a public place (including in a vehicle) between 9 pm and 9 am requires a permit.

 You’ll find an impressive selection of spectacular campsites scattered around the region, both free and paid.
 Some of our favourite Red Centre free camps include: